deammion/Engr-Project/Final_Project_Report.md

 Dates are subject to change as the project continues

 ### Delivered Scope
-There were some deviations from the original plan in respect to implemtning each phase.
+There were some deviations from the original plan in respect to when we finished implementing each phase.
 This then resulted in the timeline of the minimum viable product to also be delayed.
-Furthermore, the minimum viable product, the further releases and final project all resulted in the same outcome.
+Furthermore, the minimum viable product, the further releases and final project all resulted in being the same outcome.

-The following table depcits the deviations from the original timeline plan.

 |  Project Deliverables  | Date     |
 | ---------------------- |  ------  |